NicoElbers/nixPatch-nvim/README.md

 2. Keep Neovim fast
 3. Easy setup for anyone

+These are my goals in order.

+First and foremost I want you to have no limits within your configuration.
+You should be able to do whatever you want in non-nix, and do everything within the limits of nix while using nix.
+I don't want to enforce anything if I can avoid it.

+After that I want to keep Neovim fast.
+Everything should be done at build time, anything done at runtime will slow down neovim which I will avoid at all costs.
+My 29ms startup should stay 29ms under all circumstances.

+Last but not least, setup should be easy.
+Part of the reason I stared this project is that I had a hard time making my config nix compatible.
+You shouldn't need to know much if anything about nix to get `nv` to work.

 ## Limitations

 - Currently `nv` only works for [lazy.nvim](https://github.com/folke/lazy.nvim) configurations.
 I might add support for plug in the future, however this is not a priority for the project.
 - You might experience issues with aliasing `nv` to `nvim` if you also have Neovim installed and on your path.
-Therefore it is not aliased by default.
+Therefore, it is not aliased by default.
 - You might experience issues if you use [page](https://github.com/I60R/page) as it also provides a binary named `nv`.

 ## Roadmap

-- [ ] Make the lua parser smarter such that one line dependency plugin url's no longer need to be wrapped
+- [ ] Make the Lua parser smarter such that one line dependency plugin url's no longer need to be wrapped
 - [ ] Provide a way to iterate over your configuration quickly
   - This would mean that the underlying config patcher be exposed as a program for you to run, updating your settings but not adding new plugins
 - [ ] Add support for different package managers
   - This should be pretty simple, however I only use lazy.nvim so it's not a priority for me
 - [ ] Provide a script that parses your config and makes the `flake.nix` for you, with plugins and all
 - [ ] Make a nixos module / home manager module
-  - In my opinion this has friction with the goal of simplicity, as it detaches the Neovim configuration from the nv configuration.
-Unsure for now.
+  - In my opinion this has friction with the goal of simplicity, as it detaches the Neovim configuration from the `nv` configuration.
+Unsure for now

 ## How it works